martinmelin/api-explorer/README.md

 # Tictail API Explorer
-Tictail API Explorer is a native Tictail app for developers who want to play around with the Tictail API.
-The application is available from the Tictail developer portal (?), but the source code is provided here as well for curious developers.
+Tictail API Explorer is a native Tictail app for playing around with our API, and is available on the apps page of your Tictail developer account.
+The source code is provided here as an example on how you could build your own amazing native app on Tictail.

 # Installing
 First off, make sure you have both [Node.js](http://nodejs.org/download/) and [RubyGems](http://rubygems.org/pages/download) installed on your system, then run the following commands: